frqarshed/starwars-swapi-sample/README.md

 # StarWars Sample Application

-This is the implementation of StarWars SDK.
+This is the implementation of [StarWars SDK for Android](https://github.com/frqarshed/starwars-swapi-sdk)

 # Getting started